ministryofjustice/security-guidance/docs/phishing-guide.md

 ## What is a phish?

 Phishing attacks are when [threat actors](glossary.md#threat-actor) pretend to be legitimate parties.
 They do this to steal money, credentials, or sensitive information.
 There are a variety of phishing attacks that you might come across.
 Some are more sophisticated or targeted than others.

-Phishes use emotional states to create a sense of urgency.
-This urgency makes users want to do the actions requested.
+Phishes often use heightened emotional states to create a sense of urgency.
+This urgency makes users want to do the actions requested as quickly as possible.
 The combination of urgency and emotional manipulation leaves users feeling panicked and worried, or filled with a sense of euphoria.
-By heightening emotion and attaching a tight deadline, the threat actors are more able to convince users to do what they have requested.
+By heightening emotion and attaching a tight deadline, the threat actors are more able to convince users to do what they have requested, and to do so without taking the time to think carefully about whether it's a sensible or valid request.

 Most phishes are emails, but they can also use other technology, such as SMS texts or telephone calls.